-Shadow’s Marina is finally here.
-Shadow’s Marina is the first stage of the Poughkeepsie waterfront redevelopment project which proposes restaurants, a hotel, retail and office space as well as a beautiful waterfront walkway along the Hudson River."
+Shadow’s Marina is the first stage of the Poughkeepsie waterfront redevelopment project, which proposes restaurants, a hotel, retail, and office space, as well as a beautiful waterfront walkway along the Hudson River."
 Part of the Shadows restaurant.
-The view from the restaurant is incomparable and they will accommodate people with special dietary needs.
-This is particularly appealing to me being a celiac.
+The view from the restaurant is incomparable, and they will accommodate people with special dietary needs.
+This is particularly appealing to me, being a celiac.

-For good food and great beer there's the Gilded Otter Brewing company in New Paltz with brewing vats right in the middle of the restaurant.
+For good food and great beer, there's the Gilded Otter Brewing Company in New Paltz, with brewing vats right in the middle of the restaurant.
 The Red Brick Tavern in Rosendale has put Rosendale back on the map!
-Great American style food with a twist, again according to Hudson Valley Magazine.
+Great American-style food with a twist, again according to Hudson Valley Magazine.
 I can't testify so much to the twist, but I can testify to the great food.

 Fodor's says, "Chef-owner John Novi opened the place in 1969, and in 1984 was referred to as "the father of new American cooking" in a Time magazine article.
-After all these years he still manages to be creative."
+After all these years, he still manages to be creative."
 The restaurants I've listed are but a drop in the ocean of Hudson Valley restaurants.

 “Small farming is our passion, and we think small is big,” Ms. Fincke said.
-For 23 years they have been growing fruit—and recently some vegetables—on 40 acres at the 18th-century Montgomery Place estate in Annandale-on-Hudson, owned by the nonprofit preservation group Historic Hudson Valley.
-The couple run the Montgomery Place Orchards Farm Stand nearby, a showcase for their produce and homemade jams as well as local products like Awesome Farm’s pasture-raised whole chickens and Nettle Meadow’s herb-infused fromage blanc.
+For 23 years, they have been growing fruit—and recently some vegetables—on 40 acres at the 18th-century Montgomery Place estate in Annandale-on-Hudson, owned by the nonprofit preservation group Historic Hudson Valley.
+The couple runs the Montgomery Place Orchards Farm Stand nearby, a showcase for their produce and homemade jams, as well as local products like Awesome Farm’s pasture-raised whole chickens and Nettle Meadow’s herb-infused fromage blanc.